Welcome Message

 Year IV (Semester II)

-CHEM4201 Wastewater Treatment and Hazardous (3 Credits)
+CHEM4201-Wastewater Treatment and Hazardous

 This course provides a comprehensive study of the principles and technologies used in wastewater treatment and hazardous waste management, covering the physical, chemical, and biological characteristics of wastewater along with conventional and advanced treatment processes designed to remove contaminants and protect water quality, while also examining the classification, handling, treatment, and disposal of hazardous wastes with an emphasis on risk assessment, pollution prevention, and environmental sustainability, and discussing regulatory frameworks and environmental standards to ensure compliance with national and international guidelines, through which students will develop, via both theoretical concepts and practical applications, the knowledge and skills required to design, evaluate, and manage effective treatment systems while minimizing environmental and public health impacts.

-CHEM4202 Food Analysis and Toxicology and Lab (4 Credits)
+CHEM4202-Food Analysis and Toxicology and Lab

 This course explores chemical, instrumental, and toxicological methods used to evaluate food quality, safety, and compliance.
 Core topics include sampling, proximate analysis, compositional testing, contaminants (chemical, physical, biological), food additives, toxicant metabolism, QA/QC systems, and risk characterization.
 Laboratory sessions focus on standard analytical methods, calibration curves, contaminant detection, and ethical reporting of analytical results.

-CHEM4203 Materials Processing and Lab (3 Credits)
+CHEM4203-Materials Processing and Lab

 Materials Processing and Lab is a specialized course that will be bring the fundamental concepts of materials processing together in a unified approach that highlights the overlap in scientific and engineering principles.
 The course teaches students key principles involved in the processing of engineering materials, specifically metals, ceramics, and polymers, from starting or raw materials through to final functional forms.
 The course’s self-contained approach is based on the state of matter most central to the shaping of the material: melt, solid, powder, dispersion and solution, and vapor.

-CHEM4204 Industrial Internship or Industrial Emulation Project (6 Credits)
+CHEM4204-Industrial Internship or Industrial Emulation Project

 Year III (Semester I)

-CHEM3101 Biochemistry II and Lab (4 Credits)
+CHEM3101-Biochemistry II and Lab

 This course provides an applied and integrated understanding of major biomolecular metabolic pathways—including carbohydrates, lipids, amino acids, and nucleic acids—and examines how these pathways are regulated, interconnected, and linked to physiological functions and metabolic disorders.
 The course emphasizes the application of biochemical principles to explain pathway coordination and interpret metabolic dysfunction in clinically relevant contexts.
+Note: The accompanying laboratory component consists of qualitative biochemical tests previously associated with the Biochemistry I curriculum.
+These experiments are retained for skill reinforcement under guided supervision.
+The laboratory content specific to Biochemistry II metabolism will be delivered in Biochemistry III in the following semester.

 This course provides an in-depth study of aromatic and carbonyl chemistry, emphasizing mechanistic principles, functional group transformations, and structure–reactivity relationships.
 The topics include aromaticity, electrophilic and nucleophilic aromatic substitution, and the synthesis and reactivity of aldehydes, ketones, carboxylic acids, and their derivatives.
 The course also examines enol and enolate chemistry, carbonyl condensation reactions, and the structural properties, basicity, preparation, and reactions of amines.
 In addition, the chemistry of phenols and aryl halides is explored with a focus on their characteristic acidity, substitution pathways, and nucleophilic aromatic substitution mechanisms.
 Throughout the course, students develop the ability to interpret mechanisms, predict reaction outcomes, and design multi-step syntheses.
 Laboratory sessions reinforce theoretical concepts through hands-on experiments involving carbonyl transformations, aromatic substitutions, and functional-group analysis.

-CHEM3103 Physical Chemistry III and Lab (4 Credits)
+CHEM3103-Physical Chemistry III and Lab

 Physical Chemistry III will be focused in general motion of gases, chemical kinetics reactions including catalysts and enzyme and electrochemistry.
 Gas motions: This part will be covered in the probabilities of gas rates including root-mean square, critical and mean rates.
 Chemical kinetics reactions: At the beginning of the part, order reactions and first order reaction rates will be depleted.
 Other orders such as second, third... will also be presented.
 Any fitting curve by math, excel or origin will be recommended to be used.
 Lab experiments will be demonstrated to understand fundamental concepts.
-Electrochemistry: Principles of electrolysis, cells and batteries will be covered supporting by experimentation
+Electrochemistry: Principles of electrolysis, cells and batteries will be covered supporting by experimentation.

 This course extends fundamental inorganic chemistry into coordination chemistry, organometallic systems, and solid-state materials, with emphasis on their economic and industrial relevance.
 Topics include coordination compounds, ligand field theory, electronic spectra, reaction mechanisms of metal complexes, organometallic catalysis, bioinorganic systems, and introductory solid-state chemistry.
 Students integrate theory with structured problem-solving, analyse industrial case studies, and develop a mini research proposal related to inorganic chemistry applications in areas such as catalysis, materials, energy, or bioinorganic systems.
 The course also strengthens scientific communication, teamwork, and professional conduct through proposal writing, project review, and oral presentation.